bogdan-szabo-sociomantic/ocean-1/README.rst

   is using this module.
 (Simply passing a persistent buffer to the methods is enough -- there's no need to set its length beforehand.)

+``ocean.d.ebtree.model.IEBtree`` and all derived ``EBTree*`` classes The ``minimize()`` method has been removed.
+This is because the pool of ebtree nodes now allows implementing a custom allocation method by deriving from the ``NodePool`` class and some allocation methods do not support minimizing the pool size.
+An example (and actual the reason why this was changed) is to preallocate all nodes in a contiguous buffer if the maximum number of nodes in the tree is known in advance; this is now done in the ``Cache``.

 New Features
 ^^^^^^^^^^^^